From 22 May 2012 to 23 September 2012

 curated by Andrea Bellini and Dieter Schwarz

-For the first time ever, the 18 Frauen will be presented together in the impressive spaces of the Manica Lunga, the former paintings gallery of the Savoys in the 17th century, measuring 6 metres by 146.
-The Frauen will be accompanied by the complete series of their ceramic models and the 100 watercolours from the artist’s private collection.
-At the Castello di Rivoli, the artist is also presenting two new bronze sculptures four metres high, called United Enemies, which will greet the visitor as he approaches the entrance to the 18th-century castle.
+For the first time ever, the 18 Frauen will be presented together in the impressive spaces of the Manica Lunga, the former paintings gallery of the Savoys in the 17th century, measuring 6 meters by 146.
+The Frauen will be accompanied by the complete series of their ceramic models and the 100 watercolors from the artist’s private collection.
+At the Castello di Rivoli, the artist is also presenting two new bronze sculptures four meters high, called United Enemies, which will greet the visitor as he approaches the entrance to the 18th-century castle.

-Two catalogues will be published by Richter Verlag for the exhibitions, Frauen and One Man Houses, accompanied by the critical texts of the two curators, Andrea Bellini and Dieter Schwarz.
+Two catalogs will be published by Richter Verlag for the exhibitions, Frauen and One Man Houses, accompanied by the critical texts of the two curators, Andrea Bellini and Dieter Schwarz.

-The exhibition at the Castello di Rivoli has been organised thanks to the contribution of the Fondazione CRT Progetto Arte Moderna e Contemporanea and Pernod Ricard Italia S.p.A.
+The exhibition at the Castello di Rivoli has been organized thanks to the contribution of the Fondazione CRT Progetto Arte Moderna e Contemporanea and Pernod Ricard Italia S.p.A.